← Blog |

 Yes, and it's actually the most effective approach.
 Provide a base meal plan that hits macro targets, then let clients swap meals for equivalent alternatives.
 This is exactly what Promealplan enables: structured plans with recipe swapping built in.

 Flexible dieting isn't a trend.
-It's an approach built on a simple observation: your clients stick with it longer when they have choices.
+It's an approach built on a simple observation: clients stick with it longer when they have choices.
 IIFYM doesn't replace your expertise.
 It makes your expertise more sustainable for the people you coach.

-Key Takeaways
+Key takeaways

 1. 1.
 IIFYM sets macro targets, not prescribed foods